LightYagami28/xeno-rat/README.md

 - **Built Completely from Scratch**: Xeno Rat is developed entirely from scratch, ensuring a unique and tailored approach to remote access tools.

-## Xeno Rat Builder
+## Xeno Rat Builder 🛠️

-Inside the Xeno-Rat Server, head over to the "Builder" tab, select your custom settings and click "Build".
+Inside the Xeno-Rat Server, head over to the "Builder" tab, select your custom settings, and click "Build".
 Then select a name and a location to save the file.
 The file will be saved as a .exe file and will be ready to use.

-## Features
+## Features 🔧

-### Fun
+### Fun 😄

 - Chat
 - Bluescreen
 - Message Box
 - Fun menu (monitor on/off, cd tray open/close, etc)

-### Surveillance
+### Surveillance 🕵️

 - HVNC (Hidden Virtual Network Computing)
 - WebCam